Skip to main content

 • Stiffness

-It’s crucial you schedule a consultation with Dr. Jordan or Dr. Ciaglia at the Woodlands Center for Special Surgery to avoid any further damage to your affected joint.
+It’s crucial you schedule a consultation with Dr. Jordan, Dr. Ciaglia or Dr. Hemali Patel, DPM at the Woodlands Center for Special Surgery to avoid any further damage to your affected joint.

 What are my treatment options for ligament repair?